brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Ode 7.
 Irmos</span>
 <span style="color:red">To the tune,</span> The Youths brought up together

-The Youths, who of old were clearly revealed as holy, entered the unbearable flame of the furnace as if it were a bridal chamber, and singing with one accord they raised the hymn, Â‘God of our Fathers, blessed are youÂ’.<a href="#_ftn63" id="_ftnref63"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[63]</span></a>
+The Youths, who of old were clearly revealed as holy, entered the unbearable flame of the furnace as if it were a bridal chamber, and singing with one accord they raised the hymn, ‘God of our Fathers, blessed are you’.<a href="#_ftn63" id="_ftnref63"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[63]</span></a>

 <span style="color:red">Troparia</span>

-<span style="color:red">Ο</span> Though you are Master, my Jesu, you accepted a blow from a slave<a href="#_ftn64" id="_ftnref64"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[64]</span></a>, as you sought to free from my enslavement to the fiend<a href="#_ftn65" id="_ftnref65"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[65]</span></a>; while nailed to the Cross you save me as I sing, Â‘God of our Fathers, blessed are youÂ’.
+<span style="color:red">Ο</span> Though you are Master, my Jesu, you accepted a blow from a slave<a href="#_ftn64" id="_ftnref64"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[64]</span></a>, as you sought to free from my enslavement to the fiend<a href="#_ftn65" id="_ftnref65"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[65]</span></a>; while nailed to the Cross you save me as I sing, ‘God of our Fathers, blessed are you’.

 <span style="color:red">Ν</span> All creation was shaken<a href="#_ftn66" id="_ftnref66"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[66]</span></a> when you were crucified, compassionate Lord.
-When you were wounded by a lance, the enemy received an all-embracing<a href="#_ftn67" id="_ftnref67"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[67]</span></a> blow, but stricken Adam was made whole, crying out, Â‘God of our Fathers, blessed are youÂ’.
+When you were wounded by a lance, the enemy received an all-embracing<a href="#_ftn67" id="_ftnref67"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[67]</span></a> blow, but stricken Adam was made whole, crying out, ‘God of our Fathers, blessed are you’.

 <span style="color:red">Of the Martyrs</span>

-<span style="color:red">Τ</span> The inspired army of Champions, walled about with the Cross, by grace utterly destroyed the battle lines of the foe, and received crowns of victory as they cried, Â‘God of our Fathers, blessed are youÂ’.
+<span style="color:red">Τ</span> The inspired army of Champions, walled about with the Cross, by grace utterly destroyed the battle lines of the foe, and received crowns of victory as they cried, ‘God of our Fathers, blessed are you’.

-<span style="color:red">Ο</span> GodÂ’s Athletes, having valiantly made the choice of fire, you were not consumed when you encountered fire, but you burnt up all the evil fuel of impiety, as you cried out, Â‘God of our Fathers, blessed are youÂ’.
+<span style="color:red">Ο</span> God’s Athletes, having valiantly made the choice of fire, you were not consumed when you encountered fire, but you burnt up all the evil fuel of impiety, as you cried out, ‘God of our Fathers, blessed are you’.

 <span style="color:red">Cross-Theotokion</span>

-<span style="color:red">Σ</span> Your Offspring, O Virgin, wondrously gave birth to the ages, and raised up on the Cross he raised up with himself those who had fallen and declared them citizens of heaven, as they cried, Â‘God of our Fathers, blessed are youÂ’.
+<span style="color:red">Σ</span> Your Offspring, O Virgin, wondrously gave birth to the ages, and raised up on the Cross he raised up with himself those who had fallen and declared them citizens of heaven, as they cried, ‘God of our Fathers, blessed are you’.

 <span style="color:red">Another, of the Mother of God.
 Irmos.</span>